near/nearcore/README.md

 Check the `nearup` repository for [more details](https://github.com/near/nearup) on how to run with or without docker.

-To learn how to become validator, checkout [documentation](https://docs.near.org/docs/develop/node/validator/staking-and-delegation).
+To learn how to become a validator, checkout [documentation](https://docs.near.org/docs/develop/node/validator/staking-and-delegation).

 ## Contributing

-The workflow and details of setup to contribute are described in [CONTRIBUTING.md](CONTRIBUTING.md), and security policy is described in [SECURITY.md](SECURITY.md).
+The workflow and details of setup to contribute are described in [CONTRIBUTING.md](CONTRIBUTING.md), and the security policy is described in [SECURITY.md](SECURITY.md).
-To propose new protocol changes or standards use [Specification & Standards repository](https://github.com/nearprotocol/NEPs).
+To propose new protocol changes or standards use the [Specification & Standards repository](https://github.com/nearprotocol/NEPs).

 ## Getting in Touch